buinam289/table-soccer-tracker/README.md

 - View who owes whom and how much
 - Store all data in a local JSON file
 - View match history for any player
+- Slack integration for recording matches using natural language
+- AI-powered natural language processing for match recording

 ---